+13. The UE modem notifies the recommended bit rate to the RTC Media Session Handler.

+14. The RTC Media Session Handler notifies the recommended bit rate to the RTC Application.

-14. The application may act on the bit rate recommendation, e.g. by reducing the uplink media bit rate.
+15. The RTC Application may act on the bit rate recommendation, e.g. by reducing the uplink media bit rate.

-15. Media traffic is delivered to remote endpoint.
-If TURN server is present in the configuration, RTC-4m interface is involved.
+16. Media traffic is exchanged with the remote RTC endpoint.
+If a TURN server is present in the RTC Client configuration obtained in step 1, media is relayed to the other RTC endpoint by the ICE Function of the RTC AS via reference point RTC-4m, possibly with additional media processing by the Media Function of the RTC AS as required by the RTC session.

-5.5 Call flow for MNO-Facilitated RTC sessions (CS#3)
+5.5 Call flow for MNO-facilitated RTC sessions (CS#3)

 In collaboration scenario 3, MNO hosts the WebRTC sessions by providing a trusted WebRTC signalling function in the RTC AS.
 In addition, a trusted media server is also present in RTC AS to support SFU and MCU functionality.

-Note that, when the WebRTC application is a web-based application, the RTC MSH function is not supported.
+NOTE: When the RTC Application is a web-based application (i.e., a WebRTC App), the RTC MSH function is not supported.